KorayErkan/tw-portfolio/user-assistance/creating-a-music-part.md

 ## Playing the part

-If you want to hear the notes you have entered, you can press the _Play_ button to play back the score part.
-If you want to hear the underlying tempo as a beat, you can press the metronome button in the second red box.
+If you want to hear the notes you have entered so far, you can press the _Play_ button to play back the created part.
+If you want to hear the underlying tempo as a beat, you can press the metronome button to its right.

 ![Play and metronome buttons](pictures/play-and-metronome-buttons.png)